 You can leave the tops plain, or sprinkle them with anything from sesame seeds to poppyseeds, everything bagel seasoning, dried onions, and more.
 You can also double this recipe for a crowd, or bake extras to freeze.
 And, if you are wondering why I call for xanthan, pectin, and ground flax, that is because they work together to bind the dough without a single egg (all while keeping the texture nice and light).
 The pectin seems to also help keep the buns soft too.
 In my experimenting, I was remembering that Better Batter uses pectin in their mix, so I thought it might be worth a try here.
 Using only flax and xanthan wasn’t enough to keep things light and soft (I tried!), but the magic of all 3 together was perfection.

 1 tablespoon instant yeast

-1 tablespoon golden flax meal (can use regular flax meal)
+1 tablespoon golden flax meal (optional if allergic)

 1 teaspoon sea salt